avh4/overtone-curriculum/README.md

    - [00_does_overtone_work.clj](00_does_overtone_work.clj) some small samples.
 You should hear sound if you run them.
    - [01_play_music.clj](01_play_music.clj) a drum track, and chords with a MIDI-controlled lead for you to play

+# Good things to know

+ - enter `(stop)` to terminate any playing sounds
+ - type Control-D to exit the clojure interpreter

 # What to explain

  - clojure `doseq`